-A colloquial answer between two friends as they stand in line for a Spoke Bagel, as they try and distract themselves from how long the wait is and they really just want a bagel right now:
+A colloquial answer between two friends as they stand in line for a Spoke Bagel:

-M.P.I stands for Media and the Public Interest.
+M.P.I stands for Media in the Public Interest.
 This does not necessarily mean what seems to be implied i.e. media and what the public is interested in.
 If that were the case, we might have “2905G: Britney or Sinead-Who Shaved it Better?” or “3350F: ‘Can I Haz Knowledge’: LolCats through the Ages”.
 It would be more accurate to state that MPI students study media and how it can be utilized to serve the public’s best interests.
-This goal tends to manifest in course material that addresses social movements, the allocation and uses of power (political, economic, social), the role of minorities in society, issues of justice and equality, and “alternative” media.
+This goal tends to manifest in course material that addresses social movements, the allocation and uses of power (political, economic, social), the role of minorities in society, issues of justice and equality, and alternative media.
 The program encourages students to become involved in service and community-building initiatives, both locally and globally.
-A mandatory practicum ensures that MPI students “get their hands dirty” (most often with printer ink, developing fluid, but sometimes even actual dirt) while helping an organization or business with its efforts.
+A mandatory practicum in fourth year ensures that MPI students “get their hands dirty” (most often with printer ink, developing fluid, but sometimes even actual dirt) while helping an organization or business with its efforts.
 MPI fosters critical thinkers but compassionate “feelers”.
-Students tend to be curious, passionate, engaged, critical, and more likely to be wearing an ethnic-cy cotton scarf than say, a random person on the street.
+Students tend to be curious, passionate, engaged, critical, and the go-to friend for the goings-on in the city.

 How do I get into MPI?

-ATTENTION FIRST YEARS: This can not be stressed enough: go to the meeting.
+ATTENTION FIRST YEARS: This cannot be stressed enough: go to the meeting.
 GO TO THE MEETING, everyone.
-Halfway through each year, the FIMS admin holds an information session detailing what the MPI program is—what it entails, what the requirements are, what the courses are like, etc. Attending this meeting is capital M Mandatory for prospective MPI students.
-Not really sure if MPI is for you, or not even really sure what MPI is?
+Halfway through each year, the FIMS admin holds an information session detailing what the MPI program is—what it entails, what the requirements are, what the courses are like, etc. Not really sure if MPI is for you, or not even really sure what MPI is?
 Go to the meeting anyway!
-DC++ will still be there in the morning.
+Stranger Things will still be there in the morning.
 Unfortunately it has been an issue in years past that people have somehow been misinformed/confused/oblivious about this session and have not attended, resulting in some serious headaches for all (in some cases, even hindering students from enrolling in the program).
-Regardless of your other breathtaking accomplishments, this can still prove to be a stumbling block:

-The good news is, the administration sends multiple e-mails heralding the impending session, and there are normally signs put up in North Campus Building.
-Moreover, your dedicated MPI rep will be everything possible to aid and abet promotion efforts.
+The good news is, the administration sends multiple e-mails heralding the impending session, and the Fimssc Facebook page will advertise it a whole lot.
+Moreover, your dedicated MPI rep will do everything possible to aid and abet promotion efforts.

 Other than the above (a.k.a the imperative request that one proves themselves able to sit in a pre-determined location and remain alive/conscious for at least an hour), there are also some academic requirements that need to be met.
 They are detailed in the “Western” link above.
 In essence, aspiring MPI-ers need to have a 68% total first year average, no less than 65% in any MIT first year required course and have no failed courses period.

 The sky is the limit.
 The role that “media” plays in all aspects of society is only increasing, often in directions and capacities we are only beginning to understand.
-M.P.I curriculum specifically addresses issues of media power, accessibility, justice, and alternative culture: arenas that have applications in both the public and private sector.
+MPI curriculum specifically addresses issues of media power, accessibility, justice, and alternative culture: arenas that have applications in both the public and private sector.
 The program is the only one of its kind in Canada and is truly ahead of the curve when it comes to understanding the political implications of ‘wielding’ media.
-Whether you are interested in government, social justice, entertainment, development issues… M.P.I gives—educationally speaking—a skill set that is both distinct and versatile when tackling the problems we face today or engineering ideas for tomorrow.
+Whether you are interested in government, social justice, entertainment, or development issues… MPI teaches—educationally speaking—a skill set that is both distinct and versatile when tackling the problems we face today or engineering ideas for tomorrow.

-If you have any other questions about MPI that need answering, or wish to have an information interview with a senior MPI student, please e-mail firstname.lastname@example.org
+If you have any other questions about MPI that need answering, or wish to have an information interview with a senior MPI student, please e-mail your current MPI rep: firstname.lastname@example.org